peerplays-network/python-cp-gui/README.md

 python3 manage.py runserver localhost:9010
 ```

-The instance will now be available at  localhost:9010
+The instance will now be available at  localhost:9010 if running from the local machine
+or at ip_of_the__machine:9010 for any machine.

 ## Docs
 openAPI 2.0 documentation is available at /swagger and /redoc